orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 The problem is that the browser had a dependency for its `PatiencePattern`: us, its users.
 And, we are both impatient and have a subconscious that works faster than 300ms.
 We do not like waiting 300ms for a click.
 So, we reject it.
-And so now, the browsers must start resolving the same conflict they just made.
+And so now, the browsers must find a new way to resolve the conflict they just made.

 ### Resolving the conflict, act 2: Putting wool back on a sheep
-Ever since the ancient greeks, man has faced a conundrum:
+Ever since the Romans, man has faced a conundrum:
-How best put wool back on a sheep after we have cut, carded and spun it?
+How best to put wool back on a sheep after we have cut, carded and spun it?
-If you are thinking "weave it into a sheep sweater", you are definitively not a web developer.
+You might be thinking "weave it into a sheep sweater".
+That is a clever answer, but not one that shows aptitude for web development.
-The obvious answer here is of course superglue, duct tape and knots.
+In web development, the answer is of course superglue, duct tape and knots.

 The superglue is called `<meta name="viewport" width="device-width">`.
 This viewport tag is added to the `<head>` of the html document.